Finding Stillness With the Help of Technology

 What I Love About Meditation Apps

-Unguided meditation option.
-When you begin to feel ready to venture into the nothingness of your mind, there are options for unguided meditations, many with nature sounds.
+• Unguided meditation option— When you feel ready, there are options for unguided meditations, many with instrumental or nature sounds.

-Worry free.
-You don’t have to worry about keeping track of time—meditation apps do it for you and gently alert you when your session is over.
+• Worry free— You don’t have to worry about keeping track of time, meditation apps do it for you.

 If you’re new to the practice, apps can be a great way to get you started.
 While many of them have free versions, I find they are best when paid as a monthly service.
 With all of the health benefits, it’s worth a try!
 You might even find that you desire meditation without the help of technology once you find a groove.
 Until then, baby steps!